 THE MUJI BRAND

-As this project was a collaboration with MUJI, I analyzed MUJI's kitchen products to find the requirements for a design that would fit with the brand.
+First, I analyzed MUJI's kitchen products to find the requirements for a design that would fit with the brand.
 I determined that using a single material (or two materials when functionally warranted) was a requirement.
 MUJI's assortment of products usually used unstained wood, ceramic in white or neutral colored glazes, glass, stainless steel, or plastic in white or black.
 In addition, the product should be simple and single-function and the product should have the simplest form possible to fulfill that function.

 IDENTIFYING THE PROBLEM THROUGH USER RESEARCH